highcharts/highcharts/docs/getting-started/installation-with-esm.md

 Our product packages are available as ES6-compatible modules since Highcharts v6.1.
 Some core files can also be loaded directly as ES6 modules since Highcharts v9.2.
-Latter allows you to make use of tree shaking to only load or bundle what is needed and reduce download and package sizes.
+The latter allows you to make use of tree shaking to only load or bundle what is needed and reduce download and package sizes.